Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Hawaii and its opponents have combined for 61.5 points -- this matchup's over/under -- just once this year.
+- Hawaii and its opponents have scored at least 63 points -- this matchup's over/under -- just one time this season.

 Hawaii Stats and Trends

-- Hawaii has one win against the spread in four games this season.
+- Hawaii has one win against the spread in four games this year.

-- Hawaii's games this year have hit the over one time in three opportunities (33.3%).

-- When Hawaii churns out more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Hawaii picks up more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.

-- This year, the Rainbow Warriors have turned the ball over nine times, one more than the Aggies' takeaways (8).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.